daveseah/rb2019-tennis/README.md

 requirements: NodeJS 10.9

 - flash arduino with serial encoder with code from `arduino/serial-encoder`
-- open terminal and `cd bp2019-pong/game`
+- open terminal
-- `npm install -g parcel-bundler`
+- `cd bp2019-pong/game`
 - `npm ci`

 ### Running the Test Server

 MODIFY `serial.js` with serial port path constant `SERIAL_PATH`:

-- Run `npm run list` in terminal to find your arduino's serial port path (tested in MacOS)
+- Run `npm run list:ports` in terminal to find your arduino's serial port path (tested in MacOS)
-- Update the constant, save
+- Update the constant, then save the changes

 RUN SERVER